 2. Old Putnam Lumber Company mill in Shamrock, Florida.

 Putnam Lumber & Export Company is a wholesale export distributor of quality lumber, plywood, oriented strand board (OSB) and other construction products.
+Our focus is exportation of Southern Yellow Pine (SYP) lumber, plywood, and OSB from the US to countries all over the world.
+The company has a rich history that dates back to the early 1900s.
 (Submitted on October 8, 2014, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on August 1, 2017.
-This page originally submitted on October 8, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 426 times since then and 34 times this year.
+It was originally submitted on October 8, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 627 times since then and 44 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8, 9. submitted on October 8, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.